usc-isi-i2/dig-wikifier/scripts/viz/README.md

 python generate_word2vec_tsne.py -b theword2vecmodel
 ```

-** Note: All of the above programs require a file like the embed_film.txt, and will not run without it.
-Feel free to modify to suit different formats, embeddings etc **
+**Note: All of the above programs require a file like the embed_film.txt, and will not run without it.
+Feel free to modify to suit different formats, embeddings etc**

 ## Using T-SNE viz file
 Once you have generated an input in the expected format, use the tsne_viz.py to plot the T-SNE diagram
-** Note: Requires sklean and matplotlib as dependencies, will be there in env file**
+**Note: Requires sklean and matplotlib as dependencies**

 ```
 python tsne_viz.py